 All but the most resourceful and perceptive artists relied on few and all too often inaccurate pattern books, or on imitating each other's work.
 The resulting emotional expressions were often stagey and unconvincing.

 ...Where was I?
 Ah yes.
-You were just reaching for a piece of paper and a pen or pencil.
-You were about to draw a rough shape with eyes and a mouth...More about this easy way of drawing facial expressions
+You were just about to draw a rough shape with eyes and a mouth...More about this easy way of drawing facial expressions